Manage workspace settings

 • Cannot delete the only default rule for a target

-Register Slack webhook URLs to send notification events to external systems.
+Register webhook URLs to send notification events to external services.
+Alpacon supports Slack, Discord, Microsoft Teams, Telegram, and custom endpoints.

 Create webhook